Image

 • Strong verbal and written communication skills

-• Be willing and able to devote two consecutive summers (full-time, in-person for a minimum of 10 weeks) and the intervening academic year (part-time) to working on a research project.
+• Be willing and able to devote two consecutive summers (full-time, in-person for a minimum of 10 weeks) and the intervening academic year (part-time) to working on a research project(s) with a University of Arizona Beckman Mentor .

 Application Process